COP30: What is the world doing about climate change?

 Scientists are becoming increasingly adept at joining the dots between extreme weather events and climate change.

-A U.N. report last year calculated the annual global cost for vulnerable people to adapt to an ever more extreme climate was $215 billion to $387 billion a year up to 2030 - 10 to 18 times more than the $21 billion provided in 2021.
+The United Nations Environment Programme estimates the annual global cost for vulnerable nations to adapt to an ever more extreme climate is $215 billion to $387 billion a year up to 2030 - several times more than the $22 billion donated by rich countries in 2021 and the $28 billion in 2022.

 Will we ever solve the climate crisis?

-Breaching it could lead to points of no return - such as the collapse of ice sheets that could turbo-charge sea-level rise, or the mass death of tropical coral reefs in warming oceans.
+Breaching it could lead to points of no return - such as the mass death of tropical coral reefs - and these make-or-break moments are coming a lot sooner than expected, according to a report called Global Tipping Points by 160 global researchers.

 Given protection, forests, peatlands and other ecosystems can help absorb human-caused carbon dioxide emissions.